cuervo88/Ignacio_Cuervo/README.md

 [Example](https://cuervo88.github.io/Scrape_nobel_laureates/)

-## File converter from a simulation file format into a format accessible by a visualizating tool gromacs.
+## File converter from a simulation file format into a gromacs format.
+Visualization of this file can be done in pymol

 Simple code to convert a file, can be found [here](https://github.com/cuervo88/Data_to_gro).